 The performance review is our check on how well the regulators have been protecting the public and promoting confidence in health and care professionals and themselves.
 We publish a report about each regulator every year as well as an overview report, once a year.
 Our performance review is important because:

 It tells everyone how well the regulators are doing

 It helps the regulators improve, as we identify strengths and things to improve and recommend changes.

 How do we carry out our reviews?

-You can find out more about the Standards of Good Regulation as well as the list of factors we will consider and evidence we will look at as part of our review process.You can also read our latest reports opposite or find all of them in our performance review reports.
+You can find out more about the Standards of Good Regulation as well as the list of the factors we will consider and the evidence we will look at as part of our review process.You can also read our latest reports opposite or find all of them in our performance review reports.